idaholab/moose/modules/doc/content/getting_started/installation/offline_installation.md

 ```

 You will need to export the above variables each time you open a new terminal window on your HPC
-cluster, or personal workstation before you can perform any application development.
+cluster or personal workstation, before you can perform any application development.

-For this reason you may wish to add the above export commands to your shell startup profile.
-This is
+For this reason you may wish to add the above export commands to your shell startup profile so that
-different for each shell type (and there are a lot).
-You'll want to read up on how to do this for
+these variables are always set.
+Achieving this is different for each shell type (and there are a
+lot).
+You'll want to read up on how to do this for Macintosh (usually ZSH: `~/.zshrc`), or Linux
-Macintosh (usually ZSH: `~/.zshrc`), or Linux (usually BASH: `~/.bashrc`) respectfully.
+(usually BASH: `~/.bashrc`) respectfully.

 You can determine the shell your environment operates within by running the following command: